learn-academy-2021-bravo/week-4-assessment-dgohdz/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. PostgreSQL:
+1. PostgreSQL: open source object-relational database management system

-2. Ruby on Rails:
+2. Ruby on Rails: a server-side web application framework written in Ruby

-3. CRUD:
+3. CRUD: Create, Read, Update and Delete

-4. ORM:
+4. ORM: object relational mapping

-5. Active Record:
+5. Active Record: the interface between a Rails application and the database